-And the most essential part with selling a value proposition is that you are presenting to make more money, or save money, instead of spending money.
-You can substantiate your claim by research reports, endorsements, testimonials, user reviews, big data analysis, etc.
+And the most essential part of selling a value proposition is that you are presenting to make more money, or save money, instead of spending money.
+You can substantiate your claim with research reports, endorsements, testimonials, user reviews, big data analysis, etc.

 Saas eCommerce – Why do you need a value proposition calculator?

 You might aim to find collaborating clients using your B2B SaaS eCommerce solution as fast as possible.
 But the fact tells you it’s an ocean because there are thousands of sectors and products.
 Particularly your B2B eCommerce is going for the global markets.
 You can spend a year and still can’t reach the coastal land yet.

 For resolving this, basically, you have three options.
 Running inbound or outbound marketing campaigns.
 Or leveraging sales talent networks to make direct deals.
 Or recruiting reselling partners to expand with shared revenue incentives.
 However, as you might be aware, you still need primary sectors to start first.
 Then you need data telling you why.
 For example, what sector’s sales you should hire, right?

 Lingble Commission Model

 I assume you are providing an eCommerce website solution and charging clients using transactional commission schemes like Lingble.
 What’s more, your service also provides eCommerce operation specialists, such as marketing, customer service, logistics, and on-site management.